talmolab/sleap/docs/guides/cli.md

                               only a single --output argument was specified, the analysis file for the latter video is given a default name.
   --format FORMAT       Output format.
 Default ('slp') is SLEAP dataset;
-                        'analysis' results in analysis.h5 file; 'h5' or 'json' results in SLEAP dataset with specified file format.
+                        'analysis' results in analysis.h5 file; 'analysis.nix' results in an analysis nix file; 'h5' or 'json' results in SLEAP dataset with specified file format.
   --video VIDEO         Path to video (if needed for conversion).
 ```